-1. Title: Transmission System Planning Performance Requirements
+- 1. Title: Transmission System Planning Performance Requirements

-2. Number: TPL-001-2
+- 2. Number: TPL-001-2

-3. Purpose: Establish Transmission system planning performance requirements within the planning horizon to develop a Bulk Electric System (BES) that will operate reliably over a broad spectrum of System conditions and following a wide range of probable Contingencies.
+- 3. Purpose: Establish Transmission system planning performance requirements within the planning horizon to develop a Bulk Electric System (BES) that will operate reliably over a broad spectrum of System conditions and following a wide range of probable Contingencies.

-4. Applicability:
+- 4. Applicability:

-4.1.
+- 4.1.
 Functional Entity

 - 4.1.1.
 Planning Coordinator.

 - 4.1.2.
 Transmission Planner.

-- 5. Effective Date: Requirements R1 and R7 shall become effective on the first day of the first calendar quarter, 12 months after applicable regulatory approval.
+- 5. Effective Date: Requirements R1 and R7 as well as the definitions shall become effective on the first day of the first calendar quarter, 12 months after applicable regulatory approval.
 In those jurisdictions where no regulatory approval is required, Requirements R1 and R7 become effective on the first day of the first calendar quarter, 12 months after Board of Trustees adoption.